bjornmeansbear/sustainable-packaging/README.md

 Primary packaging is the material closest to the product

+Aspirin bottle; soda can; iphone box...

+It is what you normally think of when you think about desinging packaging.

+Utility and Appearance!

 70% of purchasing decisions are made at the store.
 This is why packaging is an important task.

+## secondary Packaging

+This is packaging for shipping and distribution.

 ## Examples

 Here are a small handful of examples.

 (show many samples; probably need more; and should try to find the urls they came from? [maybe I can setup an are.na collection to find some sources])

+make a list of links and references and citations...

 ## Packaging/Branding